ritvikshrivastava/mindmeld-hr-blueprint/custom_scripts/home_assistant.rst

 HR Assistant
 ==============

-In this step-by-step walkthrough, you'll build a conversational application for a smart home that allows users to control different devices and appliances.
+In this step-by-step walkthrough, you'll build a conversational application for a human resources assistant that can answer questions about employees at a company.

 Working through this blueprint will teach you how to

    - handle a large number of domains and intents
-   - use system entities such as dates and times
+   - use system entities such as amount-of-money, dates, and times
-   - use roles in the entity hierarchy
+   - query and filter knowledge base on multiple parameters

 .. note::